LLLangZZZ/SODA-CAP-Bird-Audio-Classification/README.md

-# SODA-CAP Bird Audio Classification
+# SODA-CAP Bird Species Classification

 This repository is a cleaned method-level release for the SODA-CAP bird audio classification paper.
 It is intended to document the core model and augmentation policy design, not to provide a complete reproduction package with data, trained weights, and cached predictions.